Comparative evaluation of training strategies using partially labelled datasets for segmentation of white matter hyperintensities and stroke lesions in FLAIR MRI: Data

-A publicly available dataset of all acute ischaemic stroke patients captured within the GWTG database at Prisma Health-Upstate between the beginning of 2019 and the end of 2020. \acrshort{mri} scans were acquired within 30 days (most within 48 hours) of hospital admission, and scanning protocols were heterogeneous.
-Three trained raters manually annotated the \acrshort{isl} on the \acrshort{dwi} scans.
+\paragraph{SOOP \cite{absher2024stroke}} This publicly available dataset comprises a cohort of all acute ischaemic stroke patients registered in the GWTG database at Prisma Health-Upstate between early 2019 and late 2020.
+Neuroimaging data was acquired within 30 days of hospital admission (with the majority obtained within 48 hours), utilising heterogeneous scanning protocols.
+Ground truth \acrshort{isl} segmentations were manually delineated on the \acrshort{dwi} scans by three trained raters.